-Recommendation: Increase the opportunities of all ages and abilities in our community.
+Recommendation: Increase community opportunities for all ages and abilities.

 Sense of community is influenced by a city's physical environment as well as its social fabric.
 Unique architecture, tree lined streets, historic downtowns, cultural events and festivals are examples of the tangible things that work together to create desirable places to live, work, and visit.
 People are attracted to places where they feel connected and accepted.
 Cities that are welcoming and support cultural amenities and resources draw residents and visitors that support the local economy.